 CC test: The Board is clear about the charity’s aims and ensures that these are being delivered effectively and sustainably.

 Response: The Puddenecks Constitution is clear in our purpose, “…to further charitable purposes for the benefit of older people who, in the opinion of the Executive Committee are in need’’.
 The charity was established at the simplest level in that it doesn’t employ staff, owns no property or buildings, does not enter into any leases and does not have a trading account.
 Volunteers are not paid and fund their own expenses, so tests of effectiveness relate to success or otherwise of individual events.
 Sustainability of the Charity relies on ability to attract new members who have the enthusiasm to run the Charity, raise funds and contribute to events.
-Currently, membership is static with new members equalling leavers.

 CC test: Every charity is led by an effective board that provides strategic leadership in line with the charity’s aims and values.